prefapp/charts/charts/argo-workflows-operations/README.md

   - `client_id`: The Azure service principal client ID.
   - `tenant_id`: The Azure service principal tenant ID.
 - `subscription_id`: The Azure subscription ID.
+- `timezone`: The timezone for the cron schedule.

 ### Features Configuration

 The features configuration should define a list of features.
 Each feature should specify the following properties:
 - `name`: The name of the feature.
 - `cron`: The cron schedule for the operation.
+- `timezone` (optional, replaces the global configuration): The timezone for the cron schedule.
 - `managed_identity` (optional, replaces the global configuration): The managed identity properties for the Azure service principal.
   - `client_id`: The Azure service principal client ID.
   - `tenant_id`: The Azure service principal tenant ID.